JonathanZehner/assignment4-zehner-jonathan/README.md

 5. Adobe Photoshop to convert AI files to useable image file types.
 6. Adobe XD to create the wireframes and stylesheet used to build the website.

+**Note:**
+After running code through the HTML and CSS validators, deamed errors eroneous for proper display of website.

 I, *Jonathan A. Zehner*, have read the point deduction list and understand that I will lose points for missing items.